Onion Barletta

 open pollinated and Organically grown in the Huon

-Sorry we can not send to W.A at this time
+Sorry we can not send to W.A due to Biosecurity

 100 seeds